lowRISC/lowrisc-site/content/docs/refresh-v0.6/index.md

 +++
 Description = ""
 date = "2018-01-11T13:00:00+00:00"
-title = "Tutorial for the v0.6 lowRISC preview release" showdisqus = true
+title = "Tutorial for the v0.6 lowRISC release" showdisqus = true

 +++

-_By Jonathan Kimmitt, Wei Song and Alex Bradbury_ (also see acknowledgements below)
+_By Jonathan Kimmitt (lead hardware developer), and Alex Bradbury (lead software developer)_ (also see acknowledgements below)

 **Release version 0.6** (06-2018)